NOAA-GLERL/L2SWBM/README.md

-## About
+## Large Lake Statistical Water Balance Model (L2SWBM) - Version 1

-Water balance models are often employed to improve understanding of drivers of change in regional hydrologic cycles.
+]Water balance models are often employed to improve understanding of drivers of change in regional hydrologic cycles.
 Most of these models, however, are physically-based, and few employ state-of-the-art statistical methods to reconcile measurement uncertainty and bias.

-Starting in 2015, NOAA-GLERL, along with its partners at CIGLR, began developing a water balance model under a Bayesian Markov chain Monte Carlo framework.
+Starting in 2015, NOAA Great Lakes Environmental Research Laboratory (GLERL), along with its partners at the University of Michigan Cooperative Institute for Great Lakes Research (CIGLR), began developing a water balance model under a Bayesian Markov chain Monte Carlo framework.
 Through this model, we generate new estimates of monthly runoff, over-lake evaporation, over-lake precipitation, and connecting channel flows for each of the Great Lakes.
 The new model reconciles discrepancies between model and measurement-based estimates of each component while closing the Laurentian Great Lakes water balance.